katlande/me/rates.md

 			<h2>Service Rates</h2>
 		</header>
 		<p>At this time, I accept contracts paid in both USD and CAD, and have right to work status in both the United States and Canada.</p>
 		<p>Service rates vary from contract to contract based on project complexity and the entity requesting services.
 I offer both fixed-rate contracts for individual projects, and hourly rate contracts for more flexible needs.
-Currently, I offer the following discounts:</p>
+Currently, I offer the discounts for the following:</p>
   <ol type="A">
   <li>Academic or non-profit researchers</li>
   <li>Non-US entities </li>